This article has links to products and services we recommend, which we may make a commission from.

-We had the opportunity to visit three wineries each with their unique charm and stunning vineyards.
+We had the opportunity to visit several wineries each with their unique charm and stunning vineyards.

-Eccocivi Cellar, the winery closest to Girona, grows vineyards and produces wines in a protected natural area.
+Eccocivi Cellar: This winery, closest to Girona, grows vineyards and produces wines in a protected natural area.

 This eco-friendly winery produces impressive wines, working with nature and supporting the local community.

-Mas Geli winery is a beautiful vineyard set in the middle of the rice fields near the medieval town of Pals.
-It was the first winery in the Emporda region to get the organic certification from the start.
+Mas Geli Winery: A beautiful vineyard set in the middle of the rice fields near the medieval town of Pals.
+It was the first winery in the Empordà region to get organic certification from the start.

 Wine visits and tastings take place in the vineyards with views of the Montgrí mountain in the background.

-Martin Faixo winery is nestled high in the hills overlooking the town of Cadaqués is
+Martin Faixo Winery Nestled high in the hills overlooking the town of Cadaqués is Martin Faixo Winery.

 The winery has the distinct honor of being the only winery located in the middle of Cap de Creus, a natural park.

-The region of Costa Brava produces a large variety of artisanal cheeses, emblematic to Catalan food.
+The region of Costa Brava produces a large variety of artisanal cheeses, emblematic of Catalan food.

 After sampling tasty local cheese on our Girona food tour, we were excited to visit Mas Alba, a local dairy.